-- Marking/feedback is given against the learning objective or success criteria and Key Stage Flightpaths for English. - Where a child has made a mistake or needs to improve an answer this will be annotated. - Students will then be given the opportunity to re-visit the misconception with their teacher and edit their work in purple pen.
+- Marking/feedback is given against the learning objective or success criteria. - Where a student has made a mistake or needs to improve an answer this will be annotated. - Students will then be given the opportunity to re-visit the misconception with their teacher and edit their work in purple pen.